honors + affiliations

 Washington, DC 20004-2541

-Brett A. Snyder is of counsel in Morgan Lewis's Energy Practice.
+Brett A. Snyder is partner-elect in Morgan Lewis's Energy Practice.
 Mr. Snyder represents energy industry clients in connection with the regulation and restructuring of the U.S. natural gas and electric industries, including representation before the Federal Energy Regulatory Commission (FERC), the Commodity Futures Trading Commission (CFTC), the Department of Energy (DOE), the Federal Communications Commission (FCC), and federal courts.

 Mr. Snyder advises energy clients with respect to FERC regulation of the provision of interstate service as well as commercial matters, including the development of tariffs and operating statements, precedent and service agreements, other operating agreements, and non-conforming agreements.

 Mr. Snyder advises clients with respect to new natural gas-pipeline and LNG-terminal projects under the Natural Gas Act, and assists clients through all stages of the certification proceedings before FERC.

 Mr. Snyder also advises market participants regarding issues applicable to pipeline shippers, such as capacity release and standards of conduct issues, and federal regulation of natural gas industry.
 He is a co-author and co-editor of The AGA FERC Manual: A Guide for Local Distribution Companies, a comprehensive FERC manual for local distribution companies.

 Mr. Snyder also represents electric utilities and power marketers before FERC.
 He has assisted electric utilities and power marketers with market-based rate applications and triennial reports, generation interconnection agreements, tariff amendments, merger applications, quarterly electric-transaction reporting, and interlocking directorate issues.